Docs Menu

 );

-The following example shows how to update the filename field to 'new_file_name' by referencing a document's _id field:
+The following example shows how to update the filename field to 'new_file_name' by referencing a file's _id value:

 $bucket->rename(new ObjectId('66e0a5487c880f844c0a32b1'), 'new_file_name');

-Use the MongoDB\GridFS\Bucket::delete() method to remove a file's collection document and associated chunks from your bucket.
+Use the MongoDB\GridFS\Bucket::delete() method to remove a GridFS file's collection document and associated chunks from your bucket.
 This effectively deletes the file.
-You must specify the file by its _id field rather than its file name.
+Pass the _id value of the file you want to delete as a parameter to the delete() method.

 The following example shows you how to delete a file by referencing its _id field: